01 of 11

 The American writer John Steinbeck once described the time around dusk in this way: “It is the hour of pearl—the interval between day and night when time stops and examines itself.”

 Since Paris is by far one of the globe's most photogenic cities, it's not surprising that the dusky hours here are strikingly beautiful, especially in certain areas.
-Sunset is one of my favorite times to stroll around the city, either alone, lost in thought and contemplation, or with friends, taking in the breathtaking landscapes made all the more dramatic by dusky light.
+Sunset is a wonderful time to stroll around the city, either alone, lost in thought and contemplation, or with friends, taking in the breathtaking landscapes made all the more dramatic by dusky light.

 Whether it's a romantic walk or a solitary amble you're after, here are 10 of the most beautiful places to take in the sunset hour.Continue to 2 of 11 below.